Infrared Heater Not Working? Here Are 5 Causes & Fixes

 It might seem like a faulty wall outlet is not a big deal, but trust me, it is.
 Just as it happens with your power cord, depending on the severity of the malfunction, it could be supplying your infrared heater with intermittent bursts of electricity.

-If your appliance is not turning on, this could be the reason why.
+If your infrared heater is not turning on or working, this could be the reason why.

 Solution: Carefully unplug your heater, and let it cool down completely.